What to see in Malta in 3 days

 ,regionOfInterest=(1392.5,1068.5))

-One of the most impressive museums in the world, not only for its collection of dinosaurs and biological specimens but also for its spectacular Romanesque-Victorian building.
-Inside the Natural History Museum, the blue whale skeleton suspended from the main hall's ceiling is an unforgettable sight.
+One of the most impressive in the world, not only for its collection of dinosaurs and biological specimens, but for its spectacular Romanesque-Victorian building.
+Inside the Natural History Museum, the skeleton of the blue whale held on the ceiling of the main lobby is an image you will not forget.

-The adjacent museum is just a 5-minute walk away along Exhibition Road.
+The adjoining museum is just a 5-minute walk along Exhibition Road.

 It is the largest art and design museum in the world.
-The galleries of the V&A house everything from Michelangelo sculptures to contemporary haute couture.
-Its central courtyard is a magnificent place to enjoy a coffee surrounded by architectural beauty.
+The galleries of the V&A house everything from Michelangelo sculptures to contemporary haute couture costumes.
+Its central courtyard is a magnificent place to have a coffee surrounded by architectural beauty.

-Walk north along Exhibition Road, and in 10 minutes, you'll enter Hyde Park.
+Walk north along Exhibition Road and in 10 minutes you will enter the gardens of Hyde Park.

-With its large boating lake (The Serpentine) and the famous Speakers' Corner, Hyde Park is London's green lung.
-It's my favourite place to unwind, take a stroll amongst the squirrels, and enjoy the tranquility right in the city centre.
+With its large navigable lake (The Serpentine) and the famous Speakers' Corner, Hyde Park is the green lung of London.
+It is my favourite place to disconnect, take a walk among squirrels and enjoy the tranquillity in the heart of the city.

 Cross the park towards the northwest or take a bus along Bayswater Road to reach Notting Hill in about 20 minutes.

-One of the most iconic neighbourhoods, Notting Hill is known worldwide for its pastel-coloured houses, its Portobello Road market, and, above all, for the legendary film starring Julia Roberts and Hugh Grant.
-You'll love getting lost in its streets and browsing its antique shops with a unique bohemian flair.
+One of the most iconic neighbourhoods, Notting Hill is known all over the world for its pastel-coloured houses, its Portobello Road market and, above all, for the legendary film starring Julia Roberts and Hugh Grant.
+You will love getting lost in its streets and browsing its antique shops with a unique bohemian air.

 Take the District or Circle underground line from Notting Hill Gate to High Street Kensington (10-15 minutes).